Day three in Jordan brought us to the desert region known as Wadi Rum.

 Riding a camel is really hard, especially if, like me, it’s the first animal you’ve ever ridden in your entire life.
 I think normal people start by riding dogs (e.g. very small children) followed by maybe ponies and then horses and finally camels.
 Not me.
 I go straight from riding a stationary spinning bike to riding a camel.

 Getting on my camel was fairly easy.
 The camel crouched down and I swung my leg over it and got balanced as best I could.
-I noticed straightaway that the saddle was hard and super uncomfortable and I regretted our decision to ride camels almost immediately.
+I noticed straight away that the saddle was hard and super uncomfortable and I regretted our decision to ride camels almost immediately.

 The physical task of riding a camel is difficult.
 They sway back and forth which makes your body move left-to-right and with each shift to the side, I felt like I was going to fall off.
-Camels should come with a requirements that the rider must have very strong abdominal muscles and no fear.
+Camels should come with requirements that the rider must have very strong abdominal muscles and no fear.

-One reason why it was so difficult to ride our camels was because there were no stirrups.
+One reason why it was so difficult to ride our camels was that there were no stirrups.
 Our feet just hung down the sides of the camels and we were left with nothing to hold on to but this knob thingy in the middle of the saddle.

 Another reason my particular camel was difficult to ride was because it was the trouble maker of the group and it kept biting the other three camels’ butts and necks.
 It would slow down and then sprint to bite them, then slow down, then sprint to bite them.
 And let me tell you, when a camel moves its long neck quickly – like a snake in the grass – the ride gets real bumpy and uneasy real fast.